 Snow has also led three abroad programs to England in collaboration with the Theatre Department, with a fourth coming up in fall of 2014.
 On this abroad, students approach the study of Shakespeare through research at top libraries in England and through workshops and lectures at the Globe Theatre in London and the Shakespeare Birthplace Trust in Stratford-upon-Avon.

 Prior to joining the faculty, Snow taught English composition at Bentley College, worked as an editor for the Christian Science Sentinel, and held various writing positions at The Mother Church.

-To learn more about Professor Snow and her contributions to Principia College, tune in to the “College Faculty Spotlight” Talk Show on Principia Internet Radio, linked below.
+To learn more about Dr. Snow and her contributions to Principia College, tune in to the “College Faculty Spotlight” Talk Show on Principia Internet Radio, linked below.